 - Academic ICT products and infrastructure projects will be presented

-- An award and prize (500 euros in goods) will be granted to the best conference paper presenter, as well as to the academic ICT tools quiz winner
+- An award and 1,000 euros prize will be granted to the best conference paper presenter

 We welcome submissions related to the themes listed below, however the conference Programme Committee will also consider submissions on any other aspect of ICT enhanced SSH.
 We are looking for three types of contribution: presentations on academic ICT tools or infrastructure projects, technical papers and research papers.
 The language of the conference will be English.

 Please, note the difference between abstract and requested extended abstract.
 An extended abstract is not simply a long abstract, it is a short research paper whose ideas and significance can be understood in less than an hour.
 The evaluation of the extended abstracts will be double-blind, therefore authors’ names, addresses, emails and affiliations MUST NOT be included in the extended abstract (in the file).
 There is no template for the abstract, but the extended abstract MUST be submitted in PDF format and MUST NOT exceed four A4 pages (including figures) and MUST NOT exceed 1500 words.

 The deadline for submitting extended abstracts is 1st December 2021.